Vaping Lawsuits Explained

 Filing a Vape Lawsuit

 Vape lawsuits can fall under a few different categories.
-An experienced lawyer will help you determine which can get you a higher amount of compensation
+An experienced lawyer will help you determine which can get you more financial compensation.

 Personal Injury Lawsuit

-In a personal injury lawsuit, the person who got hurt or sick serves as the plaintiff (victim) and must show how the actions of the defendant (vape company) caused them harm.
+In a personal injury lawsuit, the person who got hurt or sick serves as the plaintiff (victim) and must show how the defendant’s actions (vape company) caused them harm.

 In a class-action lawsuit, a group of plaintiffs who were wronged in a similar way join together and file one suit.

-Some class-action lawsuits have already been filed regarding teenage nicotine addiction from vape products.
+Some class-action lawsuits from vape products have already been filed regarding teenage nicotine addiction.
 These lawsuits allege that companies like JUUL marketed their products to teens, even though teenagers are at a high risk of addiction.

 Wrongful Death Lawsuit